 In order to determine the Election Day vote, a simple trial and error (goal-seeking) procedure was used by adjusting the Election Day share until the total share matched the recorded vote.
 This is analogous to the exit pollsters stated procedure of adjusting the exit poll to match the recorded vote in each demographic cross tab by changing weights and/or vote shares.
 The National Exit Poll forced a match to the recorded vote in a number of elections by adjusting actual exit poll results using mathematically impossible weightings (millions more returning voters from the previous election than were alive to vote in the current election).

 In this analysis, we use actual early and late recorded vote data to determine the Election Day 2-party share required to match the total recorded vote.
-Unlike the media, the “goal-seek” is to determine the fraud component, not ignore it.
+We use “goal-seeking” to determine the fraud component that the media ignores.

 On Election Day, Votes cast on optical scanners and DREs are vulnerable to miscounts on the central tabulators.